What Is Multidisciplinary Care for Mesothelioma?

 Where Can I Find Multidisciplinary Care for Mesothelioma?

 To find a center for multidisciplinary care, look for comprehensive cancer centers or hospitals with strong programs.
-While many of the top mesothelioma treatment centers offer this approach, not every hospital or cancer center offers this approach.
+While many top mesothelioma treatment centers offer this approach, it’s not available at every hospital or cancer center.

-Our Patient Advocates can help connect you with the nearest cancer center to you that provides multidisciplinary care.
+Our Patient Advocates can help connect you with your nearest cancer center that provides multidisciplinary care.
 If there isn’t one near you, they’ll help you navigate your options.

 How Does Multidisciplinary Mesothelioma Care Work?

-Each member of a multidisciplinary mesothelioma care team works together, sharing their skills to ensure no aspect of your care is missed.
+Each multidisciplinary mesothelioma care team member works together, sharing their skills to ensure no aspect of your care is missed.
 They can find the latest treatments and quickly update care plans if your condition changes.
 This strategy leads to shorter stays in the hospital, fewer complications, and improved results.

 It can also help improve your quality of life.
 You’ll have support from social workers, nutritionists and advocates.
 Multidisciplinary care looks at both your physical and emotional needs.
 It may also involve clinical trials and access to specialized centers.